jgaa/restc-cpp/README.md

   - Option to tag property names as read-only to filter them out when the C++ object is serialized for transfer to the server.
   - Filters out empty C++ properties when the C++ object is serialized for transfer to the server (can be disabled).
   - Iterator interface to received JSON lists of objects.
+- Plain or chunked outgoing HTTP payloads.
+- Several strategies for lazy data fetching in outgoing requests.
+  - Override RequestBody to let the library pull for data when required.
+  - Write directly to the outgoing DataWriter when data is required.
+  - Just provide a C++ object and let the library serialize it directly to the wire.

 # Current Status
 The project is maturing fast.
 There are no known bugs.